Abesuden/University-of-North-Florida/compilers/proj3/README.md

 %%
 ```

+#### Part One

-Now, lets find what regular expressions we want to look for.
-Lets reference the earlier CFG and find the desired tokens (**I have bolded them**).
+Now, lets find what regular expressions we want LEX to look for.
+Lets reference the [earlier CFG](https://github.com/Abesuden/University-of-North-Florida/blob/master/compilers/proj3/README.md#yacc) and find the desired tokens (**I have bolded them so that they stand out more**).
 To understand, what qualifies as a token, we need to know the following:
  * keywords in SQL are all UPPERCASE
- * what are the special characters in the CFG (*i.e. '(', '\[', '{', ect.*)
+ * special characters in the CFG (*i.e. '(', '\[', '{', ect.*)
- * what the identifiers look like, such as numbers
+ * identifiers such as numbers

 ---